 For many people in the developing world who are mentally ill, psychiatric care is little more than a prison sentence.
 In one corner of Indonesia, that’s beginning to change, thanks in part to the 2004 earthquake and tsunami that devastated the region, providing a final impetus to develop a mental health system that had long needed drastic improvement.
 After examining mental health care in Indonesia immediately following the tsunami, Science staff writer Greg Miller kept tabs on a fledgling program that aimed to vastly broaden access to mental health care.
 Seven years later, he decided it was time to report on the program’s impact.
-[Who Needs Psychiatrists? was published in Science on March 16, 2012.
-Reprint courtesy of Science.]
+“Who Needs Psychiatrists?” was published in Science on March 16, 2012.
+Here, Miller tells TON co-founder Siri Carpenter the story behind his story.
+(This interview has been edited for length and clarity.)

 What led you to this story?